Jim the Penman (1921 film): Plot

-As described in a film publication summary, James "Jim" Ralston (Barrymore) is a forger who is in love with Nina (Rankin).
+As described in a film publication summary, James "Jim" Ralston is a forger who is in love with Nina.
 His first attempt at forgery is upon a dance program, and he forges Nina's name for the last waltz.
 He offers to save Nina's father from ruin by forging a check.
-He is discovered by the owner of the check, but instead of turning him in, Baron Hartfeld (Randolf) forces Jim to work for him for the next twenty years.
-Nina is engaged to Louis Percival (MacPherson), but through notes forged by Jim they become estranged.
+He is discovered by the owner of the check, but instead of turning him in, Baron Hartfeld forces Jim to work for him for the next twenty years.
+Nina is engaged to Louis Percival, but through notes forged by Jim they become estranged.
 Nina ends up marrying James although she does not love him.
 As the twenty-year period closes, Jim's daughter Louise is about to marry the son of an English banker that Jim is about to ruin.
 Just in time Percival, whom Jim has previously ruined, and Nina discover the forgery that separated them.
 Jim, realizing that he is trapped, ends it all by sinking a yacht after locking himself and his companions in the cabin.